avinassh/blag/content/posts/disaggregated-storage.md

 What if we separate them, by storing the data in a separate machine?
 What if, instead of disk I/O, we do network I/O and bring the data from elsewhere, on demand?
 Suddenly, your disk won't be a limiting factor anymore!

 This is called the separation of compute and storage, also known as storage disaggregation.
-You typically store the B-Tree pages in a storage server.
+You typically store the B-Tree pages in a storage server and `get_page` is now an RPC call.
+(Neon calls this method as [`GetPage@LSN`](https://neon.tech/blog/get-page-at-lsn))

 <img src="/blag/images/2024/disagg-db.png" alt="disaggregated storage architecture" style="width: 60%;"/>

 Since the disk is no longer attached, it's easy to scale and scale separately.
 You can scale CPU and I/O resources independently, and vertical scaling limits won't matter anymore.
 You can spawn as many compute machines as needed.
+Startup and shutdown is instant (hello, Serverless).
 If your machine crashes, you can spawn a new one without downloading all the database files.
 Database failover is instant, and you get time travel / Point In Time Restore seamlessly.

 But all this comes at a cost: Latency.
 Disk I/O is way faster than network I/O. Also, while disk I/O operations rarely fail, network I/O calls can fail more frequently.